Don't Buy radios

 Unique digital radio testing by Which?

-Which? reviews over 35 analogue and digital radios every year, including the latest radios from Roberts, Pure, Sony, John Lewis and VQ.
+Every year, Which? reviews the latest radios from Roberts, Pure, Sony, John Lewis, VQ and more.
 Our expert lab testing is based on over two decades of experience and we not only examine the audio quality of each individual radio, but also how easy it is to tune and use, and whether the aerial is good enough to ensure clear reception.

 - We test digital radios on nearly 200 unique criteria to ensure that we explore the full capabilities of every device.